KeystoneDH/2023/_pages/schedule.md

     </ul>
     <h3>12:15-1:15: Lunch</h3>
     <h3>Session 2: 1:15-2:45</h3>
-    <h4>Panel 10: "Digital Methods and the Archives"</h4>
+    <h4>Panel 9: "Digital Methods and the Archives"</h4>
     <ul>
       <li>"Critical Search at Scale: What Jo Guldi’s Critical Search Strategy Offers Digital Humanities Research" - Avery J. Wiscomb</li>
       <li>"Care and Proximity: An Exploration of Black Digital Intimacies and Intimate Methodology" - Brienne Adams</li>
       <li>"Conceptual history at scale: using digital humanities methods to track the emergence of risk as an object of federal regulation, 1928-present" - Jack Klempay</li>
     </ul>
-    <h4> Works in Progress: GIS, Mapping, Visualization</h4>
+    <h4>Panel 10: "Large Language Models: Challenges and Opportunities"</h4>
     <ul>
-      <li>"Visual Representations of Environmental Disasters in Early 20th-Century China" — Christopher K. Tong</li>
+      <li>“As an artificial intelligence and neutral entity, I cannot make a personal decision.”
+Historical Narratives with ChatGPT?" - Alexandra Krebs</li>
-      <li>"Civil and Labor Rights in the Southwest: A Digital History of the United Packinghouse Workers of America" - Sam Hege</li>
+      <li>"Teach Text Generation but not Threat Academic Integrity" - Shu Wan</li>
-      <li>"Data Centers and the new coloniality of the Internet" - Jade Levandofsky</li>
+      <li>"Play a Song from the Jukebox: Music Composition and Analysis in the Age of Generative AI" - Nicole Cosme-Clifford</li>
     </ul>
     <h3>Session 3: 3:00-4:30</h3>
     <h4> Works in Progress: The Computational Humanities</h4>